Refreshing Frozen Lemonade Pie

 Yield: 1 9-inch pie

-There's something really cool—literally—about eating a dessert that tastes like a favorite summertime beverage.
+There's something cool—literally—about eating a dessert that tastes like a favorite summertime beverage.
 Enter the frozen lemonade pie!
 Sometimes called a lemonade icebox pie, it's the no-bake dessert your family will crave on hot days.

 This simple lemonade pie recipe couldn't be easier.
 The filling requires just three ingredients, and you can make it with either a store-bought or a homemade graham cracker crust.
 This version includes sweetened condensed milk, but you can also swap that out for ice cream.
-Either way, this frozen dessert is sweet, tangy, and won't heat up the kitchen.
-You do need to plan ahead because it needs to freeze overnight, and it's a great ending to your backyard barbecues.
+Either way, this frozen dessert is sweet, and tangy, and won't heat the kitchen.
+You do need to plan because it needs to freeze overnight, and it's a great ending to your backyard barbecues.

 "An absolute breeze to whip up, this is a great make-ahead pie for summer.
 I used a homemade crust, and even that added just a few minutes to the prep (plus chill time).
 The lemonade flavoring was perfect." —Colleen Graham